jobovy/galpy/doc/source/index.rst

      Uses galpy orbit integration in ``MWPotential2014`` to calculate the orbit and orbital parameters of the spectroscopic binary DN Cas in the Milky Way.
 #. *The shape of the inner Milky Way halo from observations of the Pal 5 and GD-1 stellar streams*, Jo Bovy, Anita Bahmanyar, Tobias K. Fritz, & Nitya Kallivayalil (2016), *Astrophys.
 J.*, in press (`arXiv/1609.01298 <http://arxiv.org/abs/1609.01298>`_):
      Makes use of the ``galpy.df.streamdf`` model for a tidal stream to constrain the shape and mass of the Milky Way's dark-matter halo.
 Introduced ``galpy.potential.TriaxialNFWPotential``.
-#. *The Rotation-Metallicity Relation for the Galactic Disk as Measured in the Gaia DR1 TGAS and APOGEE Data*, Carlos Allende Prieto, Daisuke Kawata, & Mark Cropper (2016), *Mon.
-Not.
-Roy.
-Astron.
-Soc.*, submitted (`arXiv/1609.07821 <http://arxiv.org/abs/1609.07821>`_):
+#. *The Rotation-Metallicity Relation for the Galactic Disk as Measured in the Gaia DR1 TGAS and APOGEE Data*, Carlos Allende Prieto, Daisuke Kawata, & Mark Cropper (2016), *Astron. & Astrophys.*, in press (`arXiv/1609.07821 <http://arxiv.org/abs/1609.07821>`_):
      Employs orbit integration in ``MWPotential2014`` to calculate the orbits of a sample of stars in common between Gaia DR1's TGAS and APOGEE to study the rotation-metallicity relation for the Galactic disk.
 #. *Detection of a dearth of stars with zero angular momentum in the solar neighbourhood*, Jason A. S. Hunt, Jo Bovy, & Raymond Carlberg (2016), *Astrophys.
-J.*, submitted (`arXiv/1610.02030 <http://arxiv.org/abs/1610.02030>`_):
+J. Lett.*, **832**, L25 (`arXiv/1610.02030 <http://arxiv.org/abs/1610.02030>`_):
      Uses ``galpy.orbit`` integration in ``MWPotential2014`` plus a hard Galactic core to calculate the orbits of stars in the solar neighborhood and predict how many of them should be lost to chaos.
 #. *Differences in the rotational properties of multiple stellar populations in M 13: a faster rotation for the "extreme" chemical subpopulation*, M. J. Cordero, V. Hénault-Brunet, C. A. Pilachowski, E. Balbinot, C. I. Johnson, & A. L. Varri (2016), *Mon.
 Not.
 Roy.
 Astron.
 Soc.*, in press (`arXiv/1610.09374 <http://arxiv.org/abs/1610.09374>`_):
      Employs ``galpy.orbit`` integration in ``MWPotential2014`` to investigate the orbit of the globular cluster M13 and in particular whether escaping stars from the cluster could contaminate the measurement of the rotation of different populations in the cluster.
 #. *Using the Multi-Object Adaptive Optics demonstrator RAVEN to observe metal-poor stars in and towards the Galactic Centre*, Masen Lamb, Kim Venn, David Andersen, et al. (2016), *Mon.
 Not.
 Roy.
 Astron.
 Soc.*, in press (`arXiv/1611.02712 <http://arxiv.org/abs/1611.02712>`_):
-     Uses galpy orbit integration in ``MWPotential2014`` to characterize the orbits of three very metal-poor stars observed toward the Galactic center, to determine whether they are likely bulge members.
+     Uses ``galpy.orbit`` integration in ``MWPotential2014`` to characterize the orbits of three very metal-poor stars observed toward the Galactic center, to determine whether they are likely bulge members.
 #. *The Radial Velocity Experiment (RAVE): Fifth Data Release*, Andrea Kunder, Georges Kordopatis, Matthias Steinmetz, et al. (2016), *Astron.
 J.*, in press (`arXiv/1609.03210 <http://arxiv.org/abs/1609.03210>`_):
-     Employs galpy orbit integration to characterize the orbits of stars in the RAVE survey.
+     Employs ``galpy.orbit`` integration to characterize the orbits of stars in the RAVE survey.
+#. *The Proper Motion of Pyxis: the first use of Adaptive Optics in tandem with HST on a faint halo object*, Tobias K. Fritz, Sean Linden, Paul Zivick, et al. (2016), *Astrophys.
+J.*, submitted (`arXiv/1611.08598 <http://arxiv.org/abs/1611.08598>`_):
+     Uses ``galpy.orbit`` integration in ``MWPotential2014`` to investigate the orbit of the globular cluster Pyxis using its newly measured proper motion and to search for potential streams associated with the cluster.

 Indices and tables